kuiperzone/PupNet-Deploy/README.md

 ## PupNet Configuration ##

-**Hello World for PupNet** is a demonstration project for PupNet Deploy, and it will be instructive to discuss the major configuration elements with reference to this simple project, as it demonstrates all the major features of building distributable packages.
+**Hello World for PupNet** is a demonstration project for PupNet Deploy.
+It will be instructive to discuss the major configuration elements with reference to this simple project, as it demonstrates all the major features of building distributable packages.